scottbedard/rainlab-user-api/README.md

 $user = AccountManager::getAuthenticatedUser();
 ```

 Using this method to fetch the `User` model will trigger a `bedard.rainlabuserapi.afterGetUser` event.
-This can be useful useful when other data needs to be loaded with the user.
+This can be useful when other data is needed with the user.
 As an example, here we'll configure the API to load the user's avatar.

 ```php
 public function boot()